Leeds International Festival of Ideas

 We are Generation Future

-The theme for 2020 is Generation Future.
-Faced with the urgent need for political, economic, environmental, societal and technological innovation, L20 will ask speakers, performers, and audiences to consider the future.
+The theme for 2020 was Generation Future.
+Faced with the urgent need for political, economic, environmental, societal and technological innovation, L20 asked speakers, performers, and audiences to consider the future.
 How do our everyday actions impact what is to come?
 How can the Generation of Today make sure there is a world for the Generation of Tomorrow?

 “With humanity coming to terms with the fact that we are causing unprecedented global change, there’s one certainty and that is that the world of tomorrow will be very different and future generations will inhabit a very different world to that which we do today.
 As an international festival with a huge reach across different generations, I think it is our responsibility to promote thought and discussion.”— Gemma Holsgrove, Festival Director